undefined-func/stack-the-flags-2020-writeups/osint/
Where was he kidnapped?/README.md

 `govtech-csg{760870}`

 ## ACKNOWLEDGEMENT
-This writeup contains a lot of content from my friend @codekrodile.
+This writeup contains a lot of content from my friend @[codekrodile](https://github.com/codekrodile)